-POLICY KBR12: PROTECTION AND MAINTENANCE OF LOCAL GREEN SPACES
+POLICY KBR11: PROTECTION AND MAINTENANCE OF LOCAL GREEN SPACES

-- 2.29 This policy seeks to designate six areas, identified by the local community as important, as Local Green Spaces.
-This conforms to paragraph 77 of the National Planning Policy Framework; and London Plan Policy 7.18 (Protecting Open Space and addressing deficiency).
+- 2.29 This policy designates six areas, identified by the local community as important, as Local Green Spaces.
+This conforms to paragraph 106 of the National Planning Policy Framework, London Plan Policy G4 (Open space) and WCP Policy 34 (Green infrastructure).

-- 2.30 The application of this policy can contribute towards the achievement of SDGs 9: Build resilient infrastructure, promote inclusive and sustainable industrialisation and foster innovation; 11: Make cities and human settlements inclusive, safe, resilient and sustainable; and 15: Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, halt and reverse land degradation and halt biodiversity loss.
+- 2.30 The application of this policy can contribute towards the achievement of: SDG 9: Build resilient infrastructure, promote inclusive and sustainable industrialisation and foster innovation; SDG 11: Make cities and human settlements inclusive, safe, resilient and sustainable; and SDG 15: Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, halt and reverse land degradation and halt biodiversity loss.

-- 2.31 The six Local Green Spaces to be protected, as set out on the Policies Map in Part One, are:
+- 2.31 The six Local Green Spaces protected, as set out on the Policies Map in the KNP, are:

 - 1. Ennismore Gardens

 - 2. Montpelier Square

 - 3. Prince's Gate Garden East

 - 4. Lower Rutland Gate garden

 - 5. Upper Rutland Gate garden

 - 6. Trevor Square

 - 2.32 All of the Local Green Spaces are demonstrably special to the community and also the visitors, students and workers of Knightsbridge.
 Figure 5 shows the Local Green Spaces on a map.
 A detailed description of each, including how they meet the NPPF Local Green Space criteria, is then provided in the tables below.